Are you confused about which refills will fit your pen?

 - Waterman – Ballpoint Pen Refills

-Schmidt Technology is a specialist German pen manufacturer that has been making pen refills since the 1950s.
-They are renowned for their research and development department which results in them producing high-quality refills that are used by pen manufacturers worldwide.
+Schmidt Technology is a specialist German pen manufacturer making refills since the 1950s.
+They are renowned for their research and development department, which results in them producing high-quality refills that are used by pen manufacturers worldwide.

-If you see an alternative refill for your pen-branded Schmidt then you know that it is going to be a high-quality smooth writing reliable refill.
+If you see an alternative refill for your pen-branded Schmidt, then you know that it will be a high-quality, smooth writing, reliable refill.

 Check out our Ultimate Guide to Schmidt Pen Refills for more information